xodio/xod/docs/tutorial/21-pulses/README.md

 is useful when you need to convey that an event has occurred or tell something else to work.

-For example, say you only want an `analog-input` node to receive information from a board port at certain intervals, and not all the time.
+For example, say you only want an `analog-sensor` node to receive information from a board port at certain intervals, and not all the time.
 This frequency can be set with the help of pulses.